Cykelero/tasklemon/README.md

 ## Thanks

-Thanks to <a href="https://fabien-berini.fr">Fabien Bérini</a>, for all his help with making the unix-y parts reasonably sane :)
+Thanks to [Fabien Bérini](https://fabien-berini.fr), for his help with making the unix-y parts reasonably sane :)
+Thanks to [Benoît Zugmeyer](https://github.com/BenoitZugmeyer), for his input on API design and npm support :)